internship

 You can apply for an internship at most companies.
 This is excellent news, but this can also be overwhelming.
 Understanding your goals is an important first step before identifying where to apply.
 Start your list with the businesses you already know and respect.

 As you develop your list, keep two critical questions in mind: “In what city should I live during my internship?” and “Do I need to get paid for this internship?”
+These questions are key to narrowing down your options as you figure out how to get an internship that suits your needs.

 You can narrow down viable options by asking yourself about location and pay.
 To dig a little deeper when considering location, ask yourself, “Am I willing and able to do an internship away from home?”.
 If so, then assume which parts of the country or world you’re willing to travel to.
 Keep in mind choosing to relocate comes with additional expenses.
 Make sure you and your family are prepared for this financial commitment, especially if the internship is unpaid.